-WHAT IS CERTIFICATION
+WHAT IS TRANSPLANT CERTIFICATION

-Certification is a voluntary process by which a non-governmental agency formally recognizes specialized knowledge, skills and ability in a designated area through examination.
+In general, certification is a voluntary process by which a non-governmental agency formally recognizes specialized knowledge, skills and ability in a designated area through examination.
 Successful exam candidates are able to use the credential to identify their achievements.
 Additionally, a public registry of credentialed individuals is provided for verification by employers and members of the public.

 Certification establishes the minimum standard in the specialty and offers recognition for those who have met this standard.
 Test specifications for the exam are derived through an industry-recognized process, in accordance with best practice guidelines, known as a Job Task Analysis or Role Delineation Study.